marxin/texi2rst-generated/sphinx/gcc/extensions-to-the-c-language-family/declaring-attributes-of-functions/x86-function-attributes.rst

 .. index:: stdcall function attribute, x86-32, functions that pop the argument stack on x86-32

-.. gcc-attr:: stdcall
+.. x86-fn-attr:: stdcall

-  On x86-32 targets, the :gcc-attr:`stdcall` attribute causes the compiler to assume that the called function pops off the stack space used to pass arguments, unless it takes a variable number of arguments.
+  On x86-32 targets, the :x86-fn-attr:`stdcall` attribute causes the compiler to assume that the called function pops off the stack space used to pass arguments, unless it takes a variable number of arguments.

 .. index:: no_caller_saved_registers function attribute, x86

-.. gcc-attr:: no_caller_saved_registers
+.. x86-fn-attr:: no_caller_saved_registers

   Use this attribute to indicate that the specified function has no caller-saved registers.
 That is, all registers are callee-saved.
 For